smartcontractkit/documentation/src/pages/chainlink-nodes/v1/using-forwarder.md

 1. Click the **transact** button for the `requestEthereumPrice` function and approve the transaction in Metamask.
 The `requestEthereumPrice` function asks the node to retrieve `uint256` data specifically from [https://min-api.cryptocompare.com/data/price?fsym=ETH&tsyms=USD](https://min-api.cryptocompare.com/data/price?fsym=ETH&tsyms=USD).

-1. After the transaction processes, you can see the details for the complete the job run the **Runs** page in the Node Operators UI.
+1. After the transaction processes, open the **Runs** page in the Node Operators UI.
+You can see the details for the completed the job run.

 1. In Remix, click the `currentPrice` variable to see the current price updated on your consumer contract.